 5. Head On A Dinner Date At One Of The Many Restaurants

 There are more than 120 restaurants at the Disneyland Resort in California.
-These are situated across many of the Disneyland Hotels, The Downtown Disneyland District and inside the two parks Disneyland and California Adventure.
+These are situated across many Disneyland Hotels, The Downtown Disneyland District and inside the two parks Disneyland and California Adventure.

-We personally opt to use the website to filter based on our budget and where we’d like to eat (hotel, in a specific park or downtown).
-After this, we’re left with a range of different restaurants and cuisines from which we can choose.
+We opt to use the website to filter based on our budget and where we’d like to eat (hotel, in a specific park or downtown).
+After this, we are left with a range of different restaurants and cuisines from which we can choose.

 My favourite romantic restaurants at Disneyland California include;